-The Merton College fee for 2016-17 is £7,135.
-The Merton College fee for 2017-18 is £7,350.
+The Merton College fee for 2018-19 is £7,570.

 This is charged in three equal instalments and must be paid by the Friday of 1st week of each term.

-Meals are paid in advance either online (through the meal booking website) or through the Finance Bursary.
-Your University card is also your meal card and is credited with £20 before you arrive at Merton, so that you may take meals in the first term immediately.
+Meals are paid for in advance either online (through the meal booking website) or through the Finance Bursary.
+Your University Card is also your meal card and is credited with £20 before you arrive at Merton, so that you may take meals in the first term immediately.
 This will be charged to your battels (college account) and is paid at the start of the first term with your other fees and charges.